 The market, Takahashi said, will likely see a growth spurt between 2006 and 2008, when many legacy private branch exchanges (PBXs) are ready to be replaced.

 Today, most of the "pure" IP deployments are in new office locations and branch offices.
-Businesses generally deploy hybrid PBXs
+Businesses generally deploy hybrid PBXs in their main locations, allowing employees to use their existing phones while the company saves on interoffice calling, Takahashi said.

 In addition, declining deployment costs will lure more businesses to VoIP, Takahashi said.
 Currently, VoIP deployments cost between $375 and $1,000 per user.
 By 2008, Takahashi projects that such systems will range between $75 and $600 per user.